apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

    Imagine a secure bubble where each application operates in its own space, shielded from the outside world.
 That's what Kata Containers offers by harnessing the power of virtual machine technology.
 Building on Intel's Clear Containers innovation, Kata Containers merge the lightweight oversight of virtual machine monitors with the agility of container runtimes.

    Each container gets its own virtual machine, complete with a unique kernel and user space, ensuring that applications are kept in their own secure compartments.
 This approach ramps up isolation, making it tough for containerized apps to peek into the host's resources.
-But there's a trade-off: the extra steps of booting up and managing these virtual machines might slow down syscalls and I/O operations a bit when compared to the more traditional container runtimes.
+But there's a trade-off: the extra steps of booting up and managing these virtual machines might slow down syscalls and I/O operations a bit when compared to the classical container runtimes.

 <img src='https://kubeblocks.io/images/Architecture-of-Kata-Containers.png'  alt="Architecture of Kata Containers"  width='80%' style={{margin: "0 10%"}} />
 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 4.
 Architecture of Kata Containers